aaronbittel/BBF-Lang/README.md

 ### Memory Allocation

 - At program start, a 1 MiB buffer is allocated using `mmap`.
+Can be configured using `-b, --buffer-size` flag
 - Currently, only slices use this buffer for storing their elements.

 ### Comments